Borough of Castle Point

 Castle Point is a local government district with borough status in south Essex, England, lying around 30 mi east of London.
 The borough comprises the towns of South Benfleet, Hadleigh and Thundersley (where the council is based) on the mainland, and the adjoining Canvey Island in the Thames Estuary, which is connected to the mainland by bridges.

-The borough borders the City of Southend-on-Sea to the east, Rochford District to the north, the Borough of Basildon to the west, and the Thurrock unitary authority area to the south-west, across Holehaven Creek.
+The borough borders the City of Southend-on-Sea to the east, Rochford District to the north.
+The government had announced llans to merged the district into a new unitary authority area with these districts in 2028.
+In September 2026, the government suspended the plans, and elections for the current council would take place in May 2027.
+Castle Point also borders Borough of Basildon to the west, and the Thurrock unitary authority area to the south-west, across Holehaven Creek.

 History

 Castle Point was formed on 1 April 1974, under the Local Government Act 1972, as one of 14 non-metropolitan districts within Essex.
 The new district covered the areas of the former urban districts of Benfleet and Canvey Island, both of which were abolished at the same time.

 The district was named "Castle Point", combining references to landmarks in both of the former urban districts: Hadleigh Castle in Benfleet and Canvey Point at the eastern tip of Canvey Island.

 The district was granted borough status with effect from 1 February 1992, allowing the chair of the council to take the title of mayor.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Castle Point Borough Council provides district-level services.
 County-level services are provided by Essex County Council.
 Canvey Island is a civil parish with a town council, forming a third tier of local government in that part of the borough.
 The mainland part of the borough (the former Benfleet Urban District) is an unparished area.

-In December of 2024 the Regulator of Social Housing issued a downgrade from a C3 to a C4 (the lowest consumer grade) after the council was found to not be able to demonstrate mitigation of fire risk, failed to survey the majority of their properties over the last 5 years, lacked up to date electrical assessments for 40% of communal areas, a lack of domestic abuse policy and being unable to demonstrate its response to hate crime.
+In December 2024 the Regulator of Social Housing issued a downgrade from a C3 to a C4 (the lowest consumer grade) after the council was found to not be able to demonstrate mitigation of fire risk, failed to survey the majority of their properties over the last 5 years, lacked up to date electrical assessments for 40% of communal areas, a lack of domestic abuse policy and being unable to demonstrate its response to hate crime.